 Akiko Fukuda (Illustrator)

-In March 2017, Akiko finally took up a pen and started afresh with Illustrations after her 13 years in fashion design.
-In the beginning she considered tackling fashion illustrations, however as she drew, she realized that her main theme is expressing imposingness, purity, and elegance that women eternally possess rather than following trend or fashion.
-Akiko adhered to an entirely hand drawn process.
-In September 2017, she was aware of the possibility of color rendering using digital tools to explore more flexibility in expression.
-She began experimenting with new processes; bringing hand sketches by pigment liners to digital files and adding dimensional effects and depth by using digital paint brush and layers.
-Although Akiko’s main theme is expressing imposing beauty in female expressions, she makes portions of the figures transparent, and enjoys the unity between female figures and backgrounds such as botanical motifs.
-Through her illustration, Akiko is seeking opportunities to share expressions of beauty, purity, and allure of female images that may remind many women what they used to be through their childhood experiences.
+Fukuda has been aware of the possibility of artworks using digital tools to explore more flexibility in expression.
+She adhered to an entirely hand drawn process in the beginning, however she began experimenting with new processes in September 2017; bringing hand sketches by pigment liners to digital files and adding dimensional effects and depth by using digital paint brush and layers.
+Although Fukuda’s main theme is expressing imposing beauty in female expressions, she makes portions of the figures transparent, and enjoys the unity between female figures and backgrounds such as botanical motifs.
+Through her illustration, she is seeking opportunities to share expressions of beauty, purity, and allure of female images that may remind many women what they used to be through their childhood experiences.